WPBay SDK Documentation

 }

-, the SDK can automatically create a “Support” page for you.
-You can specify a parent or top-level slug in menu_data
+If disable_support_page is false, the SDK can automatically create a “Support” page for you.
+You can specify a parent or top-level slug in menu_data.

 6. Handling Updates & Activation